 Imagine you are a managed service provider company following the traditional concept of selling the cake to customers.

 You streamline your offerings, keeping them all-you-can-eat (AYCE) only so customers receive everything on the menu.
-Of course, you remove value-added end user security training, such as anti-phishing.
+Of course, you remove value-added end-user training, such as anti-phishing.
 This angle proves successful for your business.

 According to many MSP decision-makers, it simplifies what the company has to offer and takes away the cognitive load from the clients.
 As a result, it minimizes business headaches and reduces backend administration charges since a single type of coverage gets billed.